nodejs/node-addon-api/doc/callbackinfo.md

 **WORK IN PROGRESS, NOT YET COMPLETE**

-# Callbackinfo
+# CallbackInfo

 The object representing the components of the JavaScript request being made.

-The Callbackinfo object is usually created and passed by the calling system.
+The CallbackInfo object is usually created and passed by the Node.js runtime or node-addon-api infrastructure.

-The Callbackinfo object contains the arguments passed by the caller.
+The CallbackInfo object contains the arguments passed by the caller.
 The number of arguments is returned by the `Length` method.
 Each individual argument can be accessed using the `operator[]` method.

-The `SetData` and `Data` methods are used to set and retrieve the data pointer contained in the Callbackinfo object.
+The `SetData` and `Data` methods are used to set and retrieve the data pointer contained in the CallbackInfo object.

 ## Methods